StrangeButUntrue/micropython-ri5/docs/library/uhashlib.rst

 |see_cpython_module| :mod:`python:hashlib`.

 This module implements binary data hashing algorithms.
 The exact inventory of available algorithms depends on a board.
-Among the algorithms which may be implemented:
+RI5 implements:

 * SHA256 - The current generation, modern hashing algorithm (of SHA2 series).
   It is suitable for cryptographically-secure purposes.
-Included in the MicroPython core and any board is recommended to provide this, unless it has particular code size constraints.

-* SHA1 - A previous generation algorithm.
-Not recommended for new usages, but SHA1 is a part of number of Internet standards and existing applications, so boards targeting network connectivity and interoperatiability will try to provide this.

-* MD5 - A legacy algorithm, not considered cryptographically secure.
-Only selected boards, targeting interoperatibility with legacy applications, will offer this.

 Constructors
 ------------